 The Field: The Quest for the Secret Force of the Universe, by Lyn McTaggart, HarperCollins, New York, New York.

-The Mind Race: Understanding and Using Psychic Abilities, by Russell Targ and Keith Harary, 1995, Ballantine, New
+The Mind Race: Understanding and Using Psychic Abilities, by Russell Targ and Keith Harary, 1995, Ballantine, New York, New York.

 About Time: Einstein’s Unfinished Revolution, by Paul Davies, 1995, Simon & Schuster, New York, New York.